×

 Bell’s palsy causes temporary weakness or paralysis of facial muscles.
 This paralysis, or palsy, is caused by a pinched facial nerve.
 People with this form of facial nerve palsy get a drooping look on one or both sides of their faces.
 The ailment isn’t dangerous and usually goes away after a few months.

 Bell’s palsy causes one or both sides of your face to sag.
-You can have a crooked smile or eyelid that won’t close.
+You can have a crooked smile or an eyelid that won’t close.
 These side effects usually persist for many months and disappear on their own.
-Sir Charles Bell, a Scottish surgeon who initially characterised the illness in the nineteenth century, gave it its name.
+Sir Charles Bell, a Scottish surgeon who initially characterized the illness in the nineteenth century, gave it its name.

 Men and women are equally affected by Bell’s palsy.
 It usually affects people aged between 15 and 60.
 If you are pregnant or have one of the following conditions, you may be more susceptible to Bell’s palsy:

-• Autoimmune disease.
+• Autoimmune disease

-• Diabetes.
+• Diabetes

-• Family history of Bell’s palsy.
+• Family history of Bell’s palsy

-• Cold sores (herpes simplex virus).
+• Cold sores (herpes simplex virus)

-• High blood pressure (hypertension).
+• High blood pressure (hypertension)

-• Mononucleosis (Epstein-Barr virus).
+• Mononucleosis (Epstein-Barr virus)

-• Shingles (herpes zoster virus).
+• Shingles (herpes zoster virus)

-It is uncommon to experience Bell’s palsy more than one time in one’s life.
+It is uncommon to experience Bell’s palsy more than once in one’s life.
 However, a repeat event is probable within a few years of the first.
 Facial nerve palsy can affect the face’s same or opposite side.
 If there is a family history of this condition, you are more likely to have a recurrence.

 A variety of viruses can cause Bell’s palsy.
 The condition arises when inflammation or swelling exerts pressure on a nerve that controls the facial muscles.
 This pressure inhibits nerve function, making it harder to regulate facial muscles or expressions.
 The nerve begins to function again when the inflammation decreases.
 However, symptoms may not disappear for several months.